Encroachment permits are required whenever a property owner or contractor needs to perform work in the public right of way.

 - Submit a traffic control plan(PDF, 33KB).
 Include pedestrian and bicycle diversion, if applicable.
 For residential streets, a simplified traffic control plan may be applied.
 Contact staff for further information.

-- Submit the appropriate fees, per the City's master fee schedule.
+- Submit the appropriate fees, per the City's master fee schedule(PDF, 706KB).
 Additional fees may be required pending review of the permit submittal package.

 - Proof of insurance.
 The City of Menlo Park’s officials, agents, employees, and contractors must be named as additional insured.